-My name is Deborah Morris, and for years I stayed out of sight in quiet downtown Garland.
-After retiring from a lengthy writing career that involved constant travel and public speaking, I had no intention to ever again become deeply involved in public affairs.
+My name is Deborah Morris, and I have lived in Garland for the last 35 years.
+After retiring from a lengthy writing career that involved constant travel and public speaking, I had no intention to ever again become involved in public affairs.

 Times change.
-For me, the turmoil this city, and especially my district in the very heart of the city, experienced in 2017 at the hands of a citizen-deaf Council majority reawakened my fierce and protective love for Garland and its people.
+For me, that happened three years ago when this city, and especially my district in the very heart of the city, experienced great distress due to the actions of a (then) citizen-deaf Council majority.
+The situation reawakened my fierce and protective love for Garland and its people.

 Political Ad Paid for by Deborah Morris for City Council